baghelamit/video-stream-classification/video-stream-processor/README.md

 # Video Stream Processor
 Video Stream Processor processes kafka JSON messages using spark structured streaming.
 It uses OpenCV and TensorFlow libraries for video analytics and classification.
-This project requires following tools and technologies.
+This application uses pre-trained model (https://storage.googleapis.com/download.tensorflow.org/models/inception5h.zip) for image classification.
+It will process every 10th frame from stream and save the image with classification result in /tmp/processed-data folder.
+(Configured at "processed.output.dir" property in "stream-processor.properties" file) This project requires following tools and technologies.

 - JDK - 1.8
 - Maven - 3.3.9